 - Open cabinet doors.
 Opening cabinet doors underneath sinks in kitchens and bathrooms allows heat to circulate around the uninsulated pipes, especially if the cabinets are near exterior walls.

-If you've already identified frozen pipes in your home, there are a few ways you can thaw them out before they cause a bigger problem.
+How can you tell if your pipes are frozen?
+If you turn on the faucet and see little to no water trickling out, this could indicate that your pipes have frozen – preventing a free flow.
+If you've already identified frozen pipes in your home, here are a few ways you can thaw them out before they cause a bigger problem.

 - Turn off your water.
 Turning off your water supply will reduce pressure on the frozen pipes and minimize flooding if the pipe does end up bursting.
 Once your water is shut off, try the techniques below to thaw your pipes or call for professional help.